dnprock/banquo/README.md

 })
 ````

-You can set up your own service with banquo by cloning [banquo-server](http://github.com/ajam/banquo-server)
+You can set up your own service with banquo by cloning the soon-to-be-released [banquo-server](http://github.com/ajam/banquo-server)